UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-v0.8.md

   - delete any secrets associated with those old resources (again, back them up to be safe)
 - You can check that the certificate resources are valid by running `kubectl -n project get certificate.cert-manager.io`.
 The `READY` field for the resources should be `TRUE`.
 Note that it might take a short while (typically no more than about a minute) for the certificates to reach that `READY` state.

-The main draw-back of this approach is that the value for the new secret being created will need to be created from LetsEncrypt (unless using the platform culster issuer).
+The main draw-back of this approach is that the value for the new secret being created will need to be created from LetsEncrypt (unless using the platform cluster issuer).
 This is usually quite quick, but could take up to around 2 minutes.

-If your deployments have several replicas and use a rolling update strategy, as they should, this is not usually an issue as the service will continue being available, although with a reduced capacity.
-As the deployment roll-out, users might experience a failed request that should be successful again on retry.
+During the time the new certificate is being requested and LetsEncrypt performs its http or dns challenge, your ingress will not have a valid certificate.
+So access to the endpoint is disrupted for that brief period of time whilst the challenge is being completed and new cert/secret generated.

 ### Option 2 - keeping same secret names